Skip to main content

 Reducers - Read-Write Access

-Reducers receive a ReducerContext which provides full read-write access to tables.
+Reducers receive a ReducerContext which provides full read-write access to all tables (both public and private).
 They can perform all CRUD operations: insert, read, update, and delete.

 spacetimedb.reducer('example', {}, (ctx) => {